Mary Whyte is a historian.

 3. The courage to do it

 I couldn’t agree more.
-If you’re inspired by Whyte’s paintings, learn how to paint from her with this special offer: the Essential Mary Whyte Watercolor Collection.
-As a special bonus, watch the above video coverage on Whyte and her story-filled portrait paintings.
-It’s from one of my favorite TV shows, CBS Sunday Morning.
+If you’re inspired, learn about Mary’s watercolor art with this special offer: the hardcover book More Than a Likeness: The Enduring Art of Mary Whyte is available at North Light Shop at a limited-time discount.
+As a special bonus, watch the above video coverage from one of my favorite TV shows, CBS Sunday Morning, on Mary and her story-filled portrait paintings.

 **Subscribe to the Artists Network newsletter for inspiration, instruction, and ideas, and score a free download on Watercolor Painting for Beginners: The Basics and More.